 Involuntary distributions.
 For involuntary distributions paid to an IRA in a direct rollover (automatic rollover) you may satisfy the notification requirements of section 401(a)(31)(B)(i) either separately or as a part of the section 402(f) notice.
 The notification must be in writing and may be sent using electronic media in accordance with Q/A-5 of Regulations section 1.402(f)-1.
-For more information, see Notice 2005-5, Q/A-15.
+Also see Notice 2005-5, Q/Ă-15.